-Prompted by last year’s parkland acquisition nomination by the Friends of The Legacy Trail, the Sarasota Board of County Commissioners in August allocated $75,000 toward the cost of a study of the feasibility of extending the Trail from its current end in Palmer Ranch 7.5 miles north to Payne Park in downtown Sarasota.
+Prompted by a parkland acquisition nomination by the Friends of The Legacy Trail, the Sarasota Board of County Commissioners in allocated $75,000 toward the cost of a study of the feasibility of extending the Trail from its current end in Palmer Ranch 7.5 miles north to Payne Park in downtown Sarasota.
 Originally estimated to cost a total of $150,000, the Commission challenged the private sector to raise the remaining $75,000 needed to complete the study.
 The Friends accepted the challenge.

 As the County staff worked to establish the proper scope of the study, it was determined it should be split into two phases, with the cost of the first phase coming in at almost $90,000 and the second phase at nearly $75,000.
 The overwhelming popularity of the original section of the Trail prompted some generous donations to the cause, enough in fact to allow the Friends to make up the $14,824 difference between the County’s allocation and the actual price, letting work on the study proceed.
 Work on the first phase began on March 11th and completion is scheduled in early fall.